JesseGuerrero/lst-earthformer/README.md

 ## TODO
 - [x] Setup data loader for temporal coverage, do  (Just do the years you have)
-- [ ] Implement average between time points/months
+- [x] Implement average between time points/months
+- [ ] Implement mixed precision
 - [ ] Look up urban features to use for clustering (Do not implement, just propose back to her the features).
 - [ ] Look up if average between time points/months is normal

+- [ ] Process an entire dataset pipeline
+- [ ] Implement test

+look at abiline